 Temperature varied 30-40 degrees F between the daytime high, and night time low.
 But that variation combined with the shade kept us very comfortable.
 The campground is open year round.
 But very few folks come here in the winter in their RVs.
 Unless they are wanting to ski at the local ski resorts.
 It is primarily a summer time park.

 We stayed for a full 3 weeks and would have gladly stayed longer, but we had reservations in Solartown near Madras for the total solar eclipse.
 We will definitely return for another visit.
 Especially since we can stay here for free with our upgraded Thousand Trails membership.
 You can learn more about how this membership saves us thousands every year HERE.

 If you are interested in learning more about Thousand Trails camping memberships, we have written a ton of articles to help you decide if TT is for you or not.
 You can find all the articles – on new and used/resale memberships – rounded up here.

 It was here at the Bend-Sunriver RV Campground Bend where we first met and built a friendship with Jim and Brandy Reneau, TT Membership Specialists.
 They gave a great presentation, were friendly and also extremely helpful in answering our questions about the recent changes to the Thousand Trails membership offerings.
 We also really appreciate how proactive Jim and Brandy are about constantly researching to find the best deals available to members around the country.

-Who We Recommend for Buying TT Memberships – New or Used
+Who do we recommend for buying TT memberships - New or Used?

 Zone Camping Pass: Contact Jim and Brandy Reneau by calling them on 770-622-4188 or email email@example.com.
 They are super helpful, no-pressure and can answer all of your questions – by phone or email – no matter where you are in the country.
 Be sure to mention RVLove to ensure you get the best deal available.